-Dear Shareholders,
+Shareholders,

-As you are well aware, by Order of 30 March 2011, the Bank of Italy, in transposing into the Italian legal framework Directive 2010/76/EC (the so-called CRD 3), issued "Provisions on remuneration and incentivisation policies and practices within banks and banking groups" (hereinafter also referred to as the "Supervisory Provisions").
-The so-called CRD 3 directive sets forth specific principles and requirements that banks must comply with so as to ensure that: remuneration systems are properly designed and implemented; potential conflicts of interest are effectively managed; the remuneration system takes due account of current and prospective risks, the degree of capitalisation, as well as liquidity levels of each intermediary; transparency towards the market is maximised; and oversight by regulatory authorities is reinforced.
+As you are well aware, on 18 November 2014, the Bank of Italy issued the 7th update of Circular Letter No. 285 "Supervisory Provisions for Banks", effective 3 December 2014, transposing into the Italian legal framework Directive 2013/36/EU (the so-called CRD IV) on remuneration and incentivisation policies and practices, thus amending the supervisory provisions on remuneration and incentivisation practices within banks and banking groups, in accordance with Article 23 of Law No. 262 of 28 December 2005, and with the aim of accounting for the application procedures and market developments.
+In line with the previous Directive 2010/76/EU (CRD III), the so-called CRD IV Directive sets forth specific principles and requirements that banks must comply with so as to ensure that: remuneration systems are properly designed and implemented; potential conflicts of interest are effectively managed; the remuneration system takes due account of current and prospective risks, the degree of capitalisation, as well as liquidity levels of each intermediary; transparency towards the market is maximised; and oversight by regulatory authorities is reinforced.

-The objective of the regulations is to promote - in the interest of all stakeholders - the implementation of remuneration systems that are in line with long-term corporate objectives and strategies, linked to corporate performance but appropriately adjusted to reflect all risks, commensurate with the capital and liquidity levels required to cover ongoing business operations, and in any event, designed to avoid distorted incentives that could lead to regulatory violations and excessive risk-taking by individual banks and within the system as a whole.
+The objective of the regulations is to promote - in the interest of all stakeholders - the implementation of remuneration systems that are in line with long-term corporate values, objectives and strategies, linked to corporate performance but appropriately adjusted to reflect all risks, commensurate with the capital and liquidity levels required to cover ongoing business operations, and in any event, designed to avoid distorted incentives that could lead to regulatory violations and excessive risk-taking by individual banks and within the financial system as a whole.